-South Coast College is approved to operate as a private postsecondary institution in the State of California.
+South Coast College is a private institution approved to operate by the Bureau for Private Postsecondary Education (BPPE) in the State of California.
 Approval to operate means that the College is in compliance with State standards as set forth in the Education Code.
-An approval to operate does not imply an endorsement or recommendation by the indicated agency.
+An approval to operate does not imply an endorsement or recommendation by the indicated agency or that the institution exceeds minimum state standards.